30-Year Mortgage Rates Fall to Lowest Level in Over a Year, Application Numbers Pick Up

 Interest rates on mortgage loans have dipped to their lowest level in almost 15 months, with mortgage applications increasing in tandem.

-This is the lowest rate since the week ending May 17, 2023.
-Sam Khater, chief economist at the firm, pointed to “a less than favorable employment report” as one of the factors behind declining rates.
+This is the lowest rate since the week ending on May 17, 2023.
+Sam Khater, chief economist at Freddie Mac, pointed to “a less than favorable employment report” as one of the factors behind declining rates.

-Labor data released last week showed that U.S. unemployment spiked in July from the previous month.
-In addition, an indicator called the Sahm Rule, which tracks unemployment, signaled a potential recession in the country.
+Labor data released on Aug.
+2 showed that U.S. unemployment spiked in July compared with the previous month.
+In addition, an indicator called the Sahm rule, which tracks unemployment, signaled a potential recession in the country.

 “The decline in mortgage rates does increase prospective homebuyers’ purchasing power and should begin to pique their interest in making a move,” Khater stated.